mezanddav/architect.cftools/README.md

 `cd /opt/cftools/architect/agent/`

-You need your Architect root password and config file:\
+You need your Architect root password:
 `sudo nano /opt/cftools/architect/agent/config.toml`

+and config file:
+`sudo nano /opt/cftools/architect/agent/root.txt`

+_NOTE: If you install the Architect agent in a different directory, a new root pass will be created for you._

 ## Dayz port config